webpack-contrib/css-loader/README.md

 }
 ```

 You can also specify the absolute path to your custom `getLocalIdent` function to generate classname based on a different schema.
-Note that this requires `webpack >= v2.x.` since to be able to pass function in.
+This requires `webpack >= 2.2.1` (it supports functions in the `options` object).
 For example:

+**webpack.config.js**
 ```js
 {
   test: /\.css$/,